Minakshi-Verma/Covid-tracker/README.md

 ### Initialize the project using create-react-app ./

 ### Dependancies (using npm install --save dependancyName)
-axios  <br />
+1- axios  <br />
-react-chartjs-2    //great library for making charts   <br />
+2- react-chartjs-2    //great library for making charts   <br />
-chart.js          //needed for react-chartjs-2 to work   <br />
+3- chart.js          //needed for react-chartjs-2 to work   <br />
-react-countup    //help us  make animation while counting numbers   <br />
+4- react-countup    //help us  make animation while counting numbers   <br />
-classNames      //classnames function takes any number of arguments (str or object) and return the truthy value associated with the key   <br />
+5- classNames      //classnames function takes any number of arguments (str or object) and return the truthy value associated with the key   <br />
-@material-ui/core   <br />
+6- @material-ui/core   <br />

 ### Available Scripts
 In the project directory, you can run:

-### npm start
+### yarn start
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser. <br />

-The page will reload if you make edits.
+The page will reload if you make edits. <br />

+### yarn build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

-### It is important while naming ther css files in react application, to use the prefix .module (example: Card.module.css).
+It is important while naming ther css files in react application, to use the prefix .module (example: Card.module.css).
 This naming convention confined the styling to that particular file and it does not applied on the other components.
 That can lead to interference and unpredictable code.